Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	Can be changed by "settags <target> <maxtags>"

 SCSI_NCR_SETUP_DEFAULT_SYNC     (default: 50)
-	Transfer period factor the driver will use at boot time for synchronous negotiation.
+	Transfer period factor the woke driver will use at boot time for synchronous negotiation.
 0 means asynchronous.

 	Can be changed by "setsync <target> <period factor>"